nlef/moonraker-telegram-bot/README.md

 All commands are available on the bot keyboard, unused commands can be hidden via config.

 ```
 	/status			- get the status (printing, paused, error) of the printer
 	/pause			- pause the current print
 	/resume			- resume the current print
 	/cancel			- cancel the current print
 	/files			- get the last 5 .gcode files, and the option to print them
+	/macros			- list all available non-hidden macros
+	/gcode %gcode%	- run any gcode command, spaces are supported
 	/photo 			- capture a picture from the webstream/webcam
 	/video 			- capture a video from the webstream/webcam
-	/poweroff	- turn off a specified moonraker power device
+	/power			- turn off a specified moonraker power device
 	/light			- toggle a specified moonraker power device
 	/emergency		- run an emergency stop
+	/bot_restart	- Restart the bot to apply config changes
 	/shutdown		- Shut down the host system
-	/bot_restart	- Restart the bot to apply config changes
-	/MACRO		- Run any macro available on your system.
+	/%macro_name%	- Run any macro available on your system.
 ```

 ## Installation, configuration and updating

 **We recommend installing the bot with [KIAUH](https://github.com/th33xitus/KIAUH), and updating it via moonraker or via KIAUH.**
+**Moonraker [history] component must be configured.**

 You may of course still install the bot manually, see the manual below.

-**The bot does not and will not support moonraker authorization in the foreseeable future.**
-Please disable authorization before installation, otherwise the bot will not function.

 When installing the bot for the first time, simply clone this distro.